 - Discussing the dynamics of equality and fairness in compensation and benefits systems.

 - Projecting a firm's need for competitive wages within an industry and a community.

 - Separating the issues of pay and performance and the adjusting for the limitations of a pay-for-performance philosophy.

 - Evaluating the potential and the impact of gain sharing and profit sharing incentive pay systems.

 - Exploring the dynamic history and nature of executive compensation.

 - Distinguishing the various levels of compensation in an organization and the rationales for their existence.

-- Determining the origins of legally required benefits as well as other federal and state legislations on the management of a compensation system.
+- Determining the origins of legally required benefits as well as other federal and state legislation on the management of a compensation and benefits system.